-The use of electricity goes nearly back to the first re-discoveries of the nature of electricity itself in the mid-1700's.
+The use of electricity for healing goes nearly back to the first re-discoveries of the nature of electricity itself in the mid-1700's.

 Although electricity was somewhat known and used 4000 to 5000 years ago, there is little mention of it from early history up to its re-discovery in the 1600's.

 The ancient Egyptians may have utilized low voltage devices as far back as 2000 B.C.
 There are Hieroglyphs that show the ancient Egyptians holding what were long described as scrolls of papyrus but these may have actually been metal cylinders as remnants of these have been found in tombs.
 Holding these dissimilar metal cylinders in the hands could turn the body into a battery, producing a slight voltage differential across the body.
 These have been referred to as the Rods of Ra or the Horns of Horus.

 Around 600 BC, the Ancient Greeks discovered that rubbing fur on amber (fossilized tree resin) could cause an attraction between the two – and so what the Greeks discovered was actually static electricity.